 Rigby High School uses percentages, letter grades, and a four-point conversion scale to indicate student academic performance.
 An "NC" (no credit) mark carries zero points and is based on a student's failure to follow school attendance policy.
-Incomplete grades (I) may be issued to students who have been unable to meet requirements due to extenuating circumstances.
-Any student with an (I) Incomplete grade at the end of a trimester will not be eligible for the Honor Roll.
+Incomplete grades (I) may be issued to; 1: students who have been unable to meet requirements due to extenuating circumstances.
+2: Students that are enrolled in a college course (where the college is operating on a semester system and the course is still in progress,) will remain eligible for the Honor Roll.
+Any other student with an (I) Incomplete grade at the end of a trimester will not be eligible for the Honor Roll.